melowntech/workshop/tutorials/gpx-viewer.rst

         border-radius: 5px;
     }

 And so on.
-The DOM elements can accessed following way:
+The DOM elements can by accessed the following way:

 ::